catprisbrey/Rigodotify/README.md

 ###

 <p align="left">Skeletons and rigs used for game development are distinct to those used for animation.
-They tend to have far fewer bones, and a hierarchical bone order.
+They tend to be placed in T-Pose, have far fewer bones, and a hierarchical bone order.
 This makes animations more efficient for processing and also aids in animation transferring to other characters. <br><br>This plugin and feature set produces a nearly standard Godot or Unity skeleton with extra bones removed, the bone order fixed, and friendlier names given for mapping them in engine.</p>

 ###